Position – Right Midfield

 Nicknames – Murph, Dead Pan

 Craig Ramage-alike Richard has firmly established himself as WIFC’s resident oddball since joining during the player recruitment drive in 2003.
 The Step-over enthusiast used to own the much missed and sadly departed Hot Rod, or badly battered Volvo to you and I, and has produced many memorable displays of wing wizadry.
-None more so than home to West Ham in 2008, as Murph beat his own club record when he passed up a whopping 284 opportunities to cross in favour of another lollipop.
-Murph is now the club’s leading appearance maker and on course to be the first player to appear 300 times for the club.
+None more so than home to West Ham in 2008, as Murph beat his own club record when he passed up a whopping 284 opportunities to pass or cross in favour of another lollipop.
+Murph is now the club’s leading appearance maker and became the first player to appear 300 times for the club.

 Murph’s Q and A